EricRieman/Sandbox_css/styling-components/README.md

 import myName from './style.module.css'
 ````

-Then, in the jsx code, you can access the classes defined in that css file using the dot operator: className='myName.button' instead of className='button'
+Then, in the jsx code, you can access the classes defined in that css file using the dot operator: className={myName.button} instead of className='button'